appsmithorg/appsmith-docs/website/docs/reference/widgets/audio.md

 Audio1.setPlaying(true)
 ```

-To perform additional actions based on the completed state setting, use the `.then()` block.
+To perform sequential actions, utilize the `.then()` block for execution.

 ```js
 Audio1.setPlaying(true).then(() => {